 About

-Her research projects were supported by grants like ▪ 2020–(2023): Elsa-Neumann-Stipendium des Landes Berlin, PhD Scholarship of the Federal State of Berlin ▪ 2018: Goethe-Institut research trip grant for curators from Germany to Mexico and to Georgia ▪ 2016: Deutsches Forum der Kunstgeschichte, study trip grant to Russia ▪ 2013: ICA-Yeravan Summer School for Curators with ECF Step Beyond Grant, Armenia ▪ 2009: Erasmus Mundus Internship Program to Berlin ▪ 2007: Erasmus Scholarship to the the Humboldt-Universität zu Berlin ▪ 2006: Peggy Guggenheim Studentship Program Grant, Venice, Italy
+Her research and exhibition projects have been awarded grants and prices like ▪ 2024: Justus-Bier-Preis für Kurator:innen, with Melanie Roumiguière ▪ 2020–(2023): Elsa-Neumann-Stipendium des Landes Berlin, PhD Scholarship of the Federal State of Berlin ▪ 2018: Goethe-Institut research trip grant for curators from Germany to Mexico and to Georgia ▪ 2016: Deutsches Forum der Kunstgeschichte, study trip grant to Russia ▪ 2013: ICA-Yeravan Summer School for Curators with ECF Step Beyond Grant, Armenia ▪ 2009: Erasmus Mundus Internship Program to Berlin ▪ 2007: Erasmus Scholarship to the the Humboldt-Universität zu Berlin ▪ 2006: Peggy Guggenheim Studentship Program Grant, Venice, Italy.

 Photo: Hajnal Szolga